sagihaider/sagihaider.github.io/_pages/profiles.md

 * **Mr Andrew Soames** is currently a full-time PhD Psychology student started in 2023.
 Andrew is exploring the possible psychological impacts of AI and digital (mediated) communication for workers in hybrid, distributed/remote and in-person locations.
 I am co-supervising Andrew with Dr Paul Hanel from the Psychology Department.

+* **Mr Mamdouh Hasid N Alanazi** is currently a full-time PhD Public Health student started in 2024.
+Mamdouh is foucsing on enhancing quality and equity in telemedicine and digital health with AI integration in Saudi Arabia’s Health Vision 2030.
+I am co-supervising Mamdouh with Professor Reza Majdzadeh from the School of Health and Social Care.

 ***
 ## MSc & BSc Students (Past & Present)